AOShei/go-fast-pdf/README.md

 - **Images** - Text-only extraction, images are ignored
 - **Advanced filters** - Only FlateDecode implemented (no LZW, JPEG, ASCII85, etc.)
 - **Complex layouts** - May struggle with multi-column text, tables, or right-to-left text
-- **Custom encodings** - Font encoding fallbacks may produce incorrect characters for some PDFs

 ## Installation